Random matching in balanced bipartite graphs: The (un)fairness of draw mechanisms used in sports: Randomisation procedures used in sports

 \section{Randomisation procedures used in sports}

-In sports, it is a common problem to divide the set of $n = km$ contestants into $k$ sets of $m$.
-The allocation is often subject to some rules, such as the existence of $m$ seeding pots to guarantee balancedness \citep{LalienaLopez2019}, and different criteria that ensure geographical diversity for increasing attractiveness \citep{Guyon2015a}.
-The seeding pots themselves do not imply any challenge since balls representing the teams can be drawn sequentially from urns associated with the seeding pots, which guarantees uniform distribution.
+It is a common problem in sports to divide a set of contestants into groups.
+The allocation is often subject to some rules, such as the existence of seeding pots to guarantee balancedness \citep{LalienaLopez2019, LaprePalazzolo2023}, and different criteria that ensure geographical diversity for increasing attractiveness \citep{Guyon2015a}.
+The seeding pots themselves do not imply any challenge since balls representing the teams can be drawn sequentially from urns associated with the seeding pots, which ensures uniform distribution.
 However, the presence of other constraints makes some assignments invalid, and the draw procedure should produce an admissible matching.
-According to our knowledge, there are two draw mechanisms used to that end.
-They will be presented in Sections~\ref{Sec31} and \ref{Sec32}, respectively.
+According to our knowledge, two draw mechanisms are used in practice to that end.
+They are presented in Sections~\ref{Sec31} and \ref{Sec32}, respectively.